icon-lab/ResViT/README.md

 Note that for many-to-one tasks, source modalities should be in the Red and Green channels.
 (For 2 input modalities)

 ## Pre-training of ART blocks without the presence of transformers
+It is recommended to pretrain the convolutional parts of the ResViT model before inserting transformer modules and fine-tuning.
+This can help improve the model's performance and allow it to learn more complex features from the data.

 For many-to-one tasks:

 <br />